ISO 31030: Evolving expectations of travel risk management

 Organizations have had no choice but to continually adapt over the last few years, especially when it comes to protecting their traveling employees.
 In simpler times, organizations worried about missing or outdated passports, a rare airline food poisoning incident, weather delays, and turbulence.
 Today, increased canceled flights, thinning airline staff, closed borders, vaccine testing, and potential quarantining have stressed organizations looking to protect traveling employees.
-Anvil, an Everbridge Company, has been helping organizations protect their traveling employees for more than 30 years.
+Everbridge has been helping organizations protect their employees for more than 20 years.
 As thought leaders in travel risk management (TRM) and experts in travel risk management solutions, a burning question remains: How can organizations best serve and protect their employees in an increasingly unpredictable world?
 While each company is unique, starting with a universal approach to travel risk management is essential.

 What is ISO 31030?

 The International Organization for Standardization (ISO) is a worldwide federation of national standards bodies and works to carry out the standardization of numerous subjects across international organizations, governmental, and non-governmental bodies.
 With the world of travel risk management (TRM) drastically changing in recent years and business travelers facing increased threats, the ISO has released document ISO 31030:2021 (en) Travel risk management – Guidance for organizations.

 ISO 31030 was derived from the ISO 31000 risk management standard and designed to provide organizations with the guidance needed to manage and participate in organizational travel.
 Before ISO 31030’s inception, there were no universal guidelines for travel risk management (TRM).
 Organizations had to use their best judgment when implementing travel safety policy and procedures, creating gaps in broader people risk management efforts.